-16. MEALS a.
+16. MEALS and a.
 Does the disabled person prepare his/her own meals?
 BREAKFASTS ONLY and x Yes x No If "Yes," what kind of food is prepared?
-(For example, san several courses.) ndwiches, frozen dinners, or comple ete meals with Danny makes breakfast - Cereal or will reheat with super rvision.
-Danny can pour cereal and mi ilk into a bowl.
-Danny cannot microwave without supervision because he'll make mistakes an or oven. nd burn the food and/or himself.
-He is not permitted to use the stove How often does he/she prepare food or meals?
-(For examuse-6-6 days a week. nple, daily, weekly, monthly.)
+(For example, sandwiches, frozen dinners, or complete meals with several courses.)
+Danny makes breakfast - Cereal or will reheat with supervision.
+Danny can pour cereal and milk into a bowl.
+Danny cannot microwave without supervision because he'll make mistakes and burn the food and/or himself.
+He is not permitted to use the stove to or oven.
+How often does he/she prepare food or meals?
+(For example, daily, weekly, monthly.)
+5-6 days a week.
+How long doos it take him/hor?
 How long does it take him/her?
-Depends on what he is making, but generally under 5 mi nutes.
-Any changes in cooking habits since the illness, injuries, or conditions began?
+Depends on what he is make king, but generally under 5 mini utes.
+Any changes in cooking habits since the illness, injuries, or condit tions began?
 Danny has never been able to cook independently. b.
-If "No," explain why he/she cannot or does not prepare Because he is inattentive, we have agreed that he should no of use the stove top or oven.
+If "No," explain why he/she cannot or does not prepare meals.
+Because he is inattentive, we have agreed that he should not use the stove top or oven.